devcenter-square/disease-info-ui/CONTRIBUTING.md

 We are happy to accept contributions of any kind, including feedback and ideas, translations for other locales, and functionality.

-If you want to add new functionality, you can follow the standard approach by filling the form above.

 Git Workflow
 ============
 The array of possible workflows can make it hard to know where to begin when implementing Git in the workplace.
 This page provides a starting point by surveying the most common Git workflows for enterprise teams.
 As you read through, remember that these workflows are designed to be guidelines rather than concrete rules.